 303.3 Location of fuel containers.
-Fuel containers shall be located at least 10 feet (3048 mm) from the burner.
+Fuel containers shall be located not less than 10 feet (3048 mm) from the burner.

 Exception: Containers properly insulated from heat or flame are allowed to be within 2 feet (610 mm) of the burner.